 What activities am I allowed to take part in?

 Sacramento County’s updated May 26 order allows new activities under Phase 2 of the state’s reopening plan, so long as participants maintain social distancing.
+The June 19 order allows personal care services such as nail salons and tattoo parlors.
 The activities now allowed include:

 - Dining in at restaurants